young home care worker in uniform accompanying an elderly person

 Engaging with the local community is a fantastic way to stay active and socially connected.
 Many companion services focus on helping seniors participate in these programs.

 Organizations like Meals on Wheels are a perfect example.
 While they are known for delivering nutritious food, their volunteers also provide a friendly visit and a crucial social check-in for homebound seniors.
-Senior centers and local AARP chapters also host a wide range of activities, from fitness classes to book clubs, that a companion can help a senior attend.
+Senior centers and local AARP chapters also host a wide range of activities, from fitness classes to book clubs.

 Support for Transportation and Mobility